ProgEuler/PyPractice/Tip-Calculator/README.md

 ## Error Handling

-The program includes error handling to ensure that the user enters valid ==numeric input.== If non-numeric input is detected, it will prompt the user to ==enter valid input.==
+The program includes error handling to ensure that the user enters valid ==numeric input.== If non-numeric input is detected, it will prompt the user to ==enter valid input==.

 	Enter your food amount $: abc
 	Please enter valid numeric input.